GoogleCloudPlatform/community/tutorials/visualizing-metrics-with-grafana/index.md

 7. Select **!=** as the operator and **200** as the value to only count failed requests.

-    Note: In this example, you're including 4xx errors in your count.
+    In this example, you're including 4xx errors in your count.
 Often, people choose to exclude these, because they may be caused by issues on the client.

 8. From the **Aggregation** menu, select **Sum**.